mnaberez/redundant12v/firmware/README.md

 - [AVRDUDE](https://github.com/avrdudes/avrdude)
 - An [Atmel-ICE](https://www.microchip.com/en-us/development-tool/ATATMEL-ICE) device programmer

-Run `make program` to flash the Attiny212.
+Run `make program` to flash the MCU.
 This will completely program a blank part so that it is ready to use.

 ## Test